 Bergamot is a type of citrus plant.
 Its oil is the fragrant ingredient in Earl Grey tea.
 You can also get it in supplement form.
 Bergamot is rich in polyphenols, a disease-fighting compound found in plants.

-A recent study found that taking bergamot for six months lowered triglycerides, good and bad cholesterol, and atherogenic lipoproteins — molecules that tend to build up in arteries), it also increased good (HDL) cholesterol — all of which make for a healthier heart.
+A recent study found that taking bergamot extract for six months not only lowered triglycerides, total and bad cholesterol, and atherogenic lipoproteins (molecules that tend to build up in arteries), it also increased good (HDL) cholesterol — all of which make for a healthier heart.

 Traditional healers have long used the leaves, berries, and flowers of the hawthorn plant to address heart and blood vessel conditions.
 Hawthorn can promote normal blood pressure, LDL (bad) cholesterol, and triglycerides.